Our Slow Cooker Coq Au Vin recipe makes this classic French dish of wine braised chicken perfect for an easy weeknight dinner.

 - 1 Tbsp butter, unsalted

 - 8 cloves garlic, minced

 - 4 large carrots, sliced

 - ¼ c unbleached all purpose flour

 - 2 bay leaves

 - 2 tsp thyme

 - 2 tsp parsley

-- Place cleaned, whole mushrooms over the chicken.
+- Place the cleaned, whole mushrooms over the chicken.

-- Add butter to the skillet and melt over medium high heat.
-Add garlic, onion, and sliced carrots.
+- Add the butter to the skillet and melt over medium high heat.
+Add the onions, garlic, and sliced carrots.
 Saute until the onions begin to soften.

-- Add flour and mix until moistened, 1 minute.
+- Add the flour and mix until moistened, 1 minute.

-- Add remaining ingredient and bring the mixture to a simmer, stirring until all the flour is dissolved and the mixture begins to thicken, 4-5 minutes.
+- Add the wine and seasonings and bring the mixture to a simmer, stirring until the mixture begins to thicken, 4-5 minutes.

-- Pour sauce over the chicken and mushrooms in the crock pot.
+- Pour the sauce over the chicken and mushrooms in the slow cooker.

 - Cover and cook on low for 6-8 hours or high 4-5 hours.